 Coconut oil has heaps of applications around your home:

 - remove gum from hair, shoes, or carpet

 - general substitute for WD-40 spray – use on squeaky door hinges, or stuck zippers.

 - polish your wood furniture – place a small amount of oil on a rag and rub.

-- maintain your wooden chopping board – when it starts looking dull, rub oil into the surface, making sure it’s clean and dry first.
+- maintain your wooden chopping board – when it starts looking dull, rub oil on the surface, making sure it’s clean and dry first.

-- need an oil to season your cast iron skillet?
+- need oil to season your cast iron skillet?
 Use coconut oil.

 - want to give your beloved dog or cat a daily health boost?
 Add a teaspoon of oil to their water dish every day.

-- treat skin irritations such as eczema, nappy rash, sunburn, poison ivy rash, minor cut, etc.
+- treat skin irritations such as eczema, nappy rash, sunburn, poison ivy rash, minor cuts, etc.

 - take a spoonful of oil every day.
 It can help as an energy boost, help relieve indigestion, and more.

 - ear infection?
 Add a few drops of warmed oil directly into your ear.

 - to prevent bloody noses during dry weather, line the inside of your nose with coconut oil.

 - take advantage of coconut oil’s antifungal and antibacterial properties to treat athlete’s foot, thrush, ringworm, and more.